pingcap/tispark/docs/design/2022-06-30-partition-table-batchwrite-suppport.md

 For the `Range` partitioning, the expression can be a column or indeed a function.

-- If the expression is a column, we can use the column's value to compare with the less than parts to locate the partition.
+- If the expression is a column, we can use the column's value to compare with the bound's expression to locate the partition.
 - If the expression is a function, we can evaluate the function's value and then compare with the less than parts to locate the partition